Literature: Ghost Stories

 - Valkyries: They show up as cheerleaders.

-- Unproblematic Prostitution: Hitchhiker ghosts can only repay favors freely given, and sex is the only way Rose has to repay people for rides or meals.
+- Unproblematic Prostitution: Hitchhiker ghosts can only receive favors freely given, and sex is the only way Rose has to repay people for rides or meals.
 She doesn't particularly mind because there can be no consequences and it's an experience she wished she'd had in life.
+She's also not above using "a trip to the woods" to delay someone long enough to miss their appointment with death.

 - Urban Legend: Rose is based on the well-known "vanishing hitchhiker" ghost story, and her story (as well as the stories told about her in the book) tie together several of the more popular variations of the legend.
 Other legends are referenced as well